Expert IR35 Guidance – Your guide to IR35 beyond April 2021

 Unlimited IR35 contract and working practices reviews

-We understand that IR35 status is a big concern for contractors, with who decides IR35 status being shifted in April 2021 to the hirer.
+We understand that IR35 status is a big concern for contractors.
 A move to PAYE or Umbrella could see a drop of 20-25% in your take-home pay.
-So, at Intouch, we offer unlimited IR35 Contract and Working Practices reviews with practical reports and advice to help you take control.
+So, at Intouch, we offer unlimited IR35 Contract and Working Practices reviews with practical reports and advice to help you understand if your review is correct.

 Although the final decision is out of your hands, you’ll get advice on your contract and working practices in a format that you can easily use for discussion with your hirer.
 We can even offer legal support to hirers who are struggling to apply the ‘reasonable care’ that’s expected of them by HMRC.